 My father had already purchased corn from a local farmer’s market so we were set.
 We just needed to boil the corn and then cook it on the grill.
 With the grill already on, it only made sense to also grill the entire grilled cheese.

 The final piece of the puzzle was the bread.
 While I was unable to think at brunch, Whole Foods had a variety of breads to choose from.
 However, after work, when I could think, they were out of most everything.
 Thankfully, upon the sous chef calling, Whole Foods volunteered to bake an Italian bread that was already prepared for the following morning.

 I have created grilled cheese sandwiches last minute but most have not come together.
 Thankfully, this one did.
-Not only did I love this sandwich, so did the father.
+Not only did I love this grilled cheese, so did the father.
 We included a light layer of salsa in the sandwich but also put some on the side, which was a great idea and allowed each person to increase the spiciness based on personal preference..
-The smoky flavor from the corn, spicy flavor from the salsa and smooth, creamy flavor from the cheeses combined to make an amazing grilled cheese sandwich.
+The smoky flavor from the roasted corn, spicy flavor from the salsa and smooth, creamy flavor from the cheeses combined to make an amazing grilled cheese sandwich.
 The pairing of the Muenster and Santa Teresa worked brilliantly.
 The bread was crunchy and allowed the ingredients to shine.
-I took as long as I could to eat this sandwich simply because it was so good.
-My father liked it so much he ate a bit more than half for dinner (he normally only eats half) and finished the grilled cheese sandwich for a snack later in the evening.
+I took as long as I could to eat this grilled cheese simply because it was so good.
+My father liked it so much he ate a bit more than half for dinner (he normally only eats half) and finished the grilled cheese for a snack later in the evening.
 (He is a diabetic so he needs a nightly snack.)
-This was a winner in every sense of the word and I would highly recommend you try this sandwich for yourself.
+This was a winner in every sense of the word and I would highly recommend you try this grilled cheese for yourself.